 How the amount of alcohol consumed can be used as evidence in a Texas dram shop case:

 Texas law holds alcohol providers liable for intoxication related injuries, provided that the bar or restaurant who served the alcohol broke certain rules.
 This is known as Texas dram shop law.
-In order for victims or an alcohol-related injury to have any chance of winning their case, they must prove that the bar or restaurant sold, served, or provided alcohol to someone who was obviously intoxicated.
+In order for victims of an alcohol-related injury (or families of the deceased) to have any chance of holding a licensed vendor accountable, they must prove that the bar or restaurant sold, served, or provided alcohol to someone who was obviously intoxicated.

-Since we cannot go back in time and observe the person who was drinking, we must piece the story together—and no piece of evidence is more helpful than credible proof of the amount of alcohol served.
-By knowing how many drinks were served to someone before an alcohol-related accident, we can deduce how obvious their intoxication would have been at the time the alcohol was served, and prove the bar violated the law.
+Since we cannot go back in time and observe the person who was drinking (except in the form of security footage,) we must piece the story together---and no piece of evidence is more helpful than credible proof of the amount of alcohol served.
+By knowing how many drinks were served to someone before an alcohol-related accident, we can deduce how obvious their intoxication would most likely have been at the time of service, and thereby prove the bar violated the law.

 Questions Answered on This Page: